-What are the negatives and positives about how the Council was formed?
+What are some of the negatives and positives about how the council was set up?

-The RCAC had a very diverse group of stakeholders and they all had a mechanism for input.
+The RCAC had a very diverse group of stakeholders, and they all had a mechanism for input.
 My understanding is that the Prince William Sound RCAC was one of the first regional citizen advisory committees related to the oil industry and shipping and transport, and that's very positive.